Eligibility, Duration, and Rotation in Elective Office

 For a structural explanation of why systems labeled “term limits” often operate differently in practice, see Are These Actually Term Limits?

-In the modern United States, eligibility and rotation design has developed within a complex constitutional and institutional environment.
+In the modern United States, eligibility and rotation design operate within a complex constitutional and institutional environment.
 This alignment reflects the interaction of judicial doctrine, legislative practice, and administrative implementation over time.

-In the three decades following major changes in eligibility doctrine, public expectations regarding bounded service have continued, alongside institutional practices centered on legislated updates and modernization that extend service duration beyond voter-initiated limits.
+In the three decades following this shift in eligibility doctrine, public expectations regarding bounded congressional service have continued while institutional practice has remained organized around open-ended tenure.

 Purpose

-Rotation Research proceeds from the premise that rotation functions as a democratic self-correction mechanism, and that sustained public support for bounded service reflects ongoing demand for bounded eligibility architectures.
+Rotation Research proceeds from the premise that rotation functions as a democratic self-correction mechanism and that sustained public support reflects continuing demand for bounded eligibility architectures.

 Representative office constitutes a temporary public trust.
 Extended concentration of political power generates systemic risk to republican self-government.
 Eligibility architecture therefore carries lasting institutional significance across democratic systems.